 Keeping them cool in the refrigerator before freezing can help the transition.
 Ideally, you want to wrap each portion with parchment paper since it won’t stick onto the wrap like it would with plastic wrap.
 Then, put it all in a plastic freezer bag.
 When you’re ready to use them, take them out and allow them to thaw to room temperature.

 Best Cannabis Storage Practices

 Whether you bought or grew your weed, preserving its potency, aroma, and flavor is top of mind.
 The best cannabis storage practices involve considering every aspect of the cannabis’ storage environment.
 Follow our industry blog for the best storage tips.
-Want to learn more about using, storing, and growing weed?
+Want to learn how to grow weed and all about using and storing weed?
 Enroll in Cannabis Training University’s cannabis education program that covers every aspect of being a stellar user and grower.